Sidcrp/Diabetes-Prediction/README.md

 The following components could be included in the deliverables for the project "Diabetes Prediction using Machine Learning":

-Report on Project:
-A thorough project report that offers a summary of the project's goals, objectives, findings, and results

 Codebase:
 The collection of scripts, source code, and notebooks used for the construction and testing of models and the preprocessing of data.